-Tim Kellison, director of the Center for Sport & Urban Policy, researches the intersection of sport management and environmental responsibility.
+Tim Kellison, director of the Center for Sport & Urban Policy, is on the sustainable initiatives advisory committee for Super Bowl LIII.

 BY RAY GLIER | PHOTOS BY MEG BUSCEMA